-Mr. Williams' Compensation Arrangements
+Mr. Williams' Compensation Arrangements.

-During 2004, the Committee approved the following compensation arrangements with respect to Mr. Williams' continued employment through January 1, 2006:
+In 2004, the Committee approved the compensation arrangements described below with respect to Mr. Williams' continued employment through January 1, 2006.
+Pursuant to those arrangements, Mr. Williams was paid a cash retention bonus of \$1 million upon completion of his service.